-If the unsecured creditors vote to reject your consumer proposal, then you must explore other options to resolve your unsecured debts.
+If the unsecured creditors vote to reject your consumer proposal, then we must explore other options to resolve your unsecured debts.

-Consumer proposals are most often accepted by the unsecured creditors, as the unsecured creditors know that they will receive a “greater financial recovery” from your consumer proposal than the “financial recovery” they will receive from a personal bankruptcy.
+Fortunately, the unsecured creditors are more likely to accept consumer proposals, as they know they will receive a “greater financial recovery” from your consumer proposal than they will receive from a personal bankruptcy.